CiscoDevNet/AppD-Cloud-Kickstart/workshops/gcp/gke-monitoring-lab/lab-exercise-01.md

 <br>

-Next, verify the name of your GKE Cluster and retrieve the compute zone of the cluster:
+Next, verify the name of your GKE cluster and retrieve the compute zone of the cluster:

 ```bash
 echo $gcp_gke_cluster_name